aqsarasool/Reviews-Management-System/README.md

 # ⭐ Review Form – Laravel RESTful Service

-A simple and secure **Review Form API** built using **Laravel**, designed to allow users to submit, view, update, and delete product or service reviews.
+A simple and secure **Review Form ** built using **Laravel**, designed to allow users to submit, view, update, and delete product or service reviews.

 ---